Con artists are masters of trust

 Con artists get you talking—a lot

 The most successful cons hinge on desire—what can the con artist offer the victim that will make them abandon rational thought for the promise of fantasy?
 The best way to discover someone’s desires: Ask.
 “Victims don’t ask a lot of questions; they answer a lot of questions,” writes a retired telemarketing scammer in this shocking true confession.
 “Victims don’t look for why the offer is a scam; they look for why the offer will make them money.
 They want you to make them feel good so they can pull the trigger.”
-A scammer not only needs to be a master actor, but a master listener.
+A scammer not only needs to be a master actor but a master listener.
 And they have tricks for that, too.
+Watch out!
+These phone call scams can steal your money.

 Con artists say your name